-Risk management is the process by which the Administering Authority systematically identifies and addresses the risks associated with its Pension Fund activities; it is a key element of good governance for any organisation.
-Officers of the Fund maintain the Cumbria LGPS risk register (details of the format of the register and the methodology for measurement of risk can be found in the Governance Policy Statement).
-This is a dynamic document and will be reviewed at every Pension Committee meeting.
-The report will incorporate details of the major risks facing the Fund and include a traffic light scoring system to categorise the anticipated likelihood and impact of each risk.
+Risk management is the process by which the Administering Authority systematically identifies, addresses and reports the risks associated with its Pension Fund activities; it is a key element of good governance for any organisation.

+Officers of the Fund maintain a Cumbria LGPS risk register (details of the format of the register and the methodology for measurement of risk can be found in the Internal Control & Risk Management Policy).
+This is a dynamic document and which is reviewed at every Pensions Committee and Pension Board meeting.
+It incorporates details of the major risks facing the Fund and includes a traffic light scoring system to categorise the anticipated likelihood and impact of each risk.
 Members are charged with actively monitoring progress in relation to controls and actions taken to mitigate risk.
-Between meetings should any major risk emerge this will be escalated by Fund Officers immediately to the Chair, Vice Chair and s151 Officer.
+Between meetings should any major risk emerge this will be escalated by Fund Officers immediately to the Chair, Vice Chair and Director of Finance (S151 Officer).